La-Mulana: Gameplay

 The protagonist of the game is Lemeza, a whip-wielding adventurer exploring the tomb within La-Mulana.
-Although there is only one ending in the game there are many ways to get there, in that completing objectives in the game (gaining power ups and reaching new areas) is not linear, nor is there an obvious recommended path to take.
-Many powerups will allow the player to reach new areas, but the game gives no indication of where to go.
+Although there is only one ending in the game, there are many ways to get there, in that completing objectives in the game (gaining power-ups and reaching new areas) is not linear, nor is there an obvious recommended path to take.
+Many power-ups will allow the player to reach new areas, but the game gives no indication of where to go.

-Since the game was intended as a tribute to the MSX games of the 1980s (and especially to The Maze of Galious), it uses the 16-color palette and low resolution typical of those games.
+Since the game was intended as a tribute to the MSX games of the 1980s (and especially to The Maze of Galious), it uses a 16-color palette and low resolution typical of those games.
 The opening sequence parodies the typical load screen of the MSX, displaying the amount of available video RAM and a copy of the MSX logo.
 The protagonist has a laptop MSX in his possession throughout the game, and can collect or buy ROM cartridges for it; many of these can be combined to produce various special effects.